Realogy: Whether Wall Street Has Worked Out The Coming Real Estate Renaissance (NYSE:RLGY)

 RLGY's stock struggled mightily since its 2012 IPO listing.

 However, from September 2019 through early March 2020, the company's stock caught a bid and moved from the mid $4s to $13.
-Then Covid-19 occurred and all hell broke loose.
+Then COVID-19 occurred and all hell broke loose.

 Addressable Market And Market Share